 Selecting a franchise structure may reduce investment risk by enabling the franchisee to associate with an established hotel company.
-Franchise fees can be substantial, and a franchisee must be willing to adhere to the contractual obligations with the franchisor.12 Franchise fees typically include an initial fee paid with the franchise application and continuing fees paid during the term of the agreement.
+Franchise fees can be substantial, and a franchisee must be willing to adhere to the contractual obligations with the franchisor.
+Franchise fees typically include an initial fee paid with the franchise application and continuing fees paid during the term of the agreement.
 These fees are usually a percentage of revenue but can be set at a fixed fee.
-The total percentage of sales ranges significantly for hotels from 3.3% - 14.7% with a median of 11.8%.13
+The total percentage of sales ranges significantly for hotels from 3.3% - 14.7% with a median of 11.8%.
+In the same of 11.8% in the s